apache/stanbol/fise/jersey/README.txt

 Goals for this sub-project:

-- RESTful web services API to FISE for machines.
+- RESTful web services API to Stanbol Enhancer for machines.

 - Human-friendly HTML interface to quickly test the service and document the API.